Bi-level Feature Alignment for Versatile Image Translation and Manipulation: Experiments

 \textbf{Quantitative Results:} In quantitative experiments, all compared methods manipulate images with the same input image and edited semantic label map.
-Table \ref{tab_com_ade} shows experimental results over the synthesized test set of ADE20K \cite{zhou2017ade20k}.
+Left side of Table \ref{tab_com_ade} shows experimental results over the synthesized test set of ADE20K \cite{zhou2017ade20k}.
 It can be observed that RABIT outperforms state-of-the-art methods over all evaluation metrics consistently.
-Table \ref{tab_com_celeba} shows experimental results over the CelebA-HQ dataset with manual edited semantic maps.
+Right side of Table \ref{tab_com_ade} shows experimental results over the CelebA-HQ dataset with manually edited semantic maps.
 It can be observed that RABIT outperforms the state-of-the-art methods by large margins in all perceptual quality metrics.
-The superior generation quality of RABIT is largely attributed to the ranking and attention scheme for building high-resolution correspondences and the semantic position encoding for preserving rich texture details of input images.

-Besides the quality of manipulated images, we also evaluate their semantic consistency and style consistency as shown in Table \ref{tab_edit_consistency}.
-It can be seen that RABIT achieves the best semantic consistency and style consistency as compared with state-of-the-art image manipulation methods.
-The outstanding performance can be explained by the proposed ranking and attention scheme for building high-resolution correspondence, the semantic position encoding for texture pattern preservation as well as the confidence feature injection for reliable image generation.